vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ### 5- Performance has suddenly slowed down

 This can happen if you've submitted a large file.
 Even when you change the model to a smaller model the performance can still be slow.
+On Mac, if you look at the Activity Monitor you will see that the memory use is still high.

 Soultion:<br>
 Close the terminal.
 This shuts down the app.
 Then double-click the file to start the app again.